 - 1. Amendments to these regulations may be adopted in a separate decision by the Faculty Board, after a recommendation from the programme committee and after consent from or consultation with the Faculty Council. - 2.
-An amendment in these regulations will not pertain to the current academic year, unless the interests of the students will not reasonably be harmed as a result. - 3.
-In addition, amendments may not affect, to the students' detriment, a decision regarding a student which has been taken by the Board of Examiners pursuant to these regulations.
+Any amendments to these regulations will be applied in the current academic year unless the student will reasonably be harmed as a result.

+3. In addition, amendments may not affect, to the students' detriment, a decision regarding a student which has been taken by the Board of Examiners pursuant to these regulations.